AndreiMaikov/OM_shipping--SQL/Readme.md

 The **blocked_periods** table contains information regarding planned periods when each user will be unavailable,
 	such as vacations, leaves for medical reasons, holidays specific to religious or cultural traditions, etc.
-	Each user may have several blocked periods.
+	Each user can have arbitrary number (including zero) of blocked periods.

 The **vehicles** table stores comprehensive information on the vehicles the company uses for shipping.
 This information is mostly used in Stage B or for administrative purposes; in stage A, the table is only used as a list of the delivery vehicles owned or leased by the company, with their lease terms if applicable.